gravitational/gravity/docs/6.x/cluster.md

 You can execute the `./upgrade` script to upload and upgrade in one go, or you can upload the update and then execute `gravity upgrade` command.

-Using `gravity upgrade` gives more control over the upgrade procedure.
+Using `gravity upgrade` gives more Control over the upgrade procedure.

 ```bash
 $ sudo ./upload